matthewwall/weewx-interceptor/readme.txt

 Driver options

 To configure the driver beyond the default values, set parameters in the [Interceptor] section of the weewx configuration file.

 For example, to listen on port 80 instead of the default port 9999,

 [Interceptor]
+    driver = user.interceptor
     device_type = observer
     port = 80
-    driver = user.interceptor

 To listen on port 8080 on the network interface with address 192.168.0.14:

 [Interceptor]
+    driver = user.interceptor
     device_type = lw30x
     port = 8080
     address = 192.168.0.14

+To sniff packets from 192.168.0.14 on network interface eth1:

+[Interceptor]
     driver = user.interceptor
+    device_type = acurite-bridge
+    mode = sniff
+    iface = eth1
+    filter = src 192.168.0.14 and dst port 80

 ===============================================================================
 How it works

+There are two modes of operation: listen and sniff.

-The driver runs a socket server on a dedicated thread.
+In listen mode, the driver runs a socket server on a dedicated thread.
 Data posted to that server are parsed then processed as sensor inputs.

+In sniff mode, the driver runs a packet sniffer on a dedicated thread.
+Data captured by sniffing are parsed then processed as sensor inputs.

 There are many options for getting data to the driver.
 Here are some examples, from simplest to most complicated.